sshuttle/sshuttle/src/sshuttle.md

     are taken automatically from the server's routing table.

+--dns
+:   capture local DNS requests and forward to the remote DNS
+    server.

 --python
 :   specify the name/path of the remote python interpreter.
     The default is just `python`, which means to use the